rackerlabs/support-how-to/content/rackspace-email/delete-a-rackspace-email-mailbox.md

    <img src="{% asset_path rackspace-email/delete-a-rackspace-email-mailbox/delete-rse-box-sc2.png %}" />

-6. Read the information in the popup box that appears, and if there is no conflict, click **Delete 1 mailbox**.
+6. Read the information in the popup box that appears.
+If there is no conflict, click **Delete 1 mailbox**.

 7. Contact support to confirm the deletion.